ArtiGaund/studysprout/journal.md

 click on forgot password link on sign-in -> visit forgot password pasge and enter email -> get email for unique reset password -> reset password
 (left -> its not showing in form that password and confirm password should be same, will do later, don't want to lose mail validity)

+9) Workspace page

+List will show list of folders inside the workspace

 6) Storing the data of the file: